API Reference¶

 - Parameters:

-outdir (str, optional) – Output directory for saving results.
-Default is current directory.
+outdir (str, optional) – Output directory for the saved tif.

 stub (str, optional) – Prefix for output filenames.
-Default is “TEST”.
+By default it gets derived from the input_data filename.

-save_tif (bool, optional) – Whether to save the results as a GeoTIFF.
-Default is True.
+savetif (bool, optional) – Whether to save the results as a GeoTIFF.

 - Returns: